How to Remove Dust Spots in Lightroom

-You might think this sounds like a time consuming process, but let me assure you that Lightroom makes this so easy.
+You might think this sounds like a time consuming process, but let me assure you that Lightroom makes removing things like dust spot from your images very easy.
 Easy enough that I let it go for 3 MONTHS (did I already say that?!?!)

 To find out more, you can watch this video and continue reading the tutorial below!

 When you click on the Spot Removal Tool a little box will open that gives you some options.

 First, you need to choose whether you want to use the Clone Tool or the Heal Tool.
 I have found that they each work great depending on the type of photo and the spot you are trying to remove.

 Sometimes Clone works better and sometimes Heal works better.
 You will have to experiment with your spot to figure out what works best.
 For this photo, the Heal tool worked better.

 Next, you need to size the brush.
 You can use the slider in the panel that opened up or you can use your right and left bracket keys to do this (tip: you can use this same Lightroom keyboard shortcut to resize your brushes in Photoshop also).
 Make sure the brush is just slightly larger than the spot you are trying to remove.

 You also have the option to adjust the opacity of your "Clone" or "Heal" spot.
 For this type of spot, I am going to leave the opacity at 100.
 However, if you were working on skin, you may find that you adjust the opacity to keep the skin looking natural.